by Laini Taylor

 OK, it’s just a book for high middle-grade students about faeries.
 But it bothers me, because it’s also doing a disservice to those young people, who surely are learning about geology, biology, and evolution in school.
 Or I hope.
 Anyway, fie on the author for no thought given to the reasoning powers of junior readers.

 In the end, would I give this book to any of my nieces?
-Yes, it’s enjoyable, and the heroine is a good role model: she’s active, plucky, and has a good heart.
-That may be all that matters.
+Yes, it’s enjoyable, and the heroine is a good role model.